jonnor/ESC-CNN-microcontroller/report/report.md

 ### Training Neural Networks

 Neural Networks are trained through numerical optimization of an objective function (loss function).
-For supervised learning the standard method is mini-batch Gradient Descent with Backpropagation.
+For supervised learning, the standard method is mini-batch Gradient Descent with Backpropagation.

-For classification the cross-entropy (log loss) function is often applied.
+For classification, the cross-entropy (log loss) function is often applied.
-As predicted probability of the true class gets close to zero, the log-loss goes towards infinity.
+As the predicted probability of the true class gets close to zero, the log-loss goes towards infinity.
 This penalizes wrong predictions heavily, see Figure \ref{fig:log-loss}.

 ![Plot of log-loss for binary classification. \label{fig:log-loss}](./pyplots/logloss.png){ width=100% }